great-expectations/great_expectations/docs/docusaurus/docs/cloud/quickstarts/snowflake_quickstart.md

 4. Optional.
 Run `docker ps` or open Docker Desktop to confirm the agent is running.

-    If you stop the GX Cloud agent, close the terminal, and open a new terminal you'll need to set the environment variables again.
+    If you stop the GX Agent, close the terminal, and open a new terminal you'll need to set the environment variables again.

-    To edit an environment variable, stop the GX Cloud agent, edit the environment variable, save the change, and then restart the GX Cloud agent.
+    To edit an environment variable, stop the GX Agent, edit the environment variable, save the change, and then restart the GX Agent.

 ## Create the Snowflake Data Asset